rkuma183/wilsonmar.github.io/_posts/2014-08-02-apple-mac-osx-setup.md

 |   `-- preferences.yml
 `-- vars
     `-- main.yml{% endhighlight %}

+The <strong>requirements.txt</strong> file specifies files to download from the Ansible Gaxlaxy sharing site.

+   * <a target="_blank" rel="amphtml" href="https://github.com/geerlingguy/dotfiles/blob/master/.osx">geerlingguy.dotfiles</a>
+      sets up preferences and configurations for all the built-in services and apps.

+   * <a target="_blank" rel="amphtml" href="https://github.com/geerlingguy/homebrew">geerlingguy.homebrew</a>

 Use a text editor to edit the <strong>main.yml</strong> file at the root.
 Change <strong>user:</strong> value from "jgeeling" to your Mac account name.